sigstore/community/MEMBERSHIP.md

 ### Requirements

-The following apply to the part of codebase for which one would be a reviewer in an [CODEOWNERS] file (for repos using the bot).

 - member for at least 3 months
-- Primary reviewer for at least 5 PRs to the codebase
-- Reviewed or merged at least 20 substantial PRs to the codebase
+- Helped to triage issues and Pull requests
 - Knowledgeable about the codebase
 - Sponsored by a project approver
   - With no objections from other approvers
-  - Done through PR to update the OWNERS file
+  - Done through PR to update the CODEOWNERS file
-- May either self-nominate, be nominated by an approver in this subproject, or be nominated by a robot
+- May either self-nominate, be nominated by an approver in this subproject.

 ### Responsibilities and privileges

-The following apply to the part of codebase for which one would be a reviewer in an [CODEOWNERS] file (for repos using the bot).

 - Tests are automatically run for PullRequests from members of the Sigstore GitHub organization
 - Code reviewer status may be a precondition to accepting large code contributions